 This Sausage Hash Brown Breakfast Casserole is loaded with goodies and so easy to make!
-It’s perfect for everything from meal prepping, to holiday and weekend breakfasts.
-There’s even an overnight make ahead option as well to make this recipe even easier.
+It’s perfect for everything from meal prepping to holiday and weekend breakfasts.
+There are even make-ahead and overnight options as well to make this recipe even easier.
 This egg casserole is a household favorite for us for everything from holiday breakfast to taking along with us camping.

 Ingredients & Substitutions